matterco/matterhospital.com/index.md

     But we can fix it, if we work from the ground up.
   </p>
   <p>
-    The best time to reinvent the hospital was yesterday.<br>
+    The best time to reinvent the hospital was yesterday.
-    The next best time is today.
+    <span class="inline-block">The next best time is today.</span>
   </p>
   <div class="font-semibold">
     <p class="text-5xl">